-The DSM strategy has delivered the main legislative proposals set as priority, such as boosting e-commerce, copyright, audiovisual, telecoms review, ePrivacy, harmonisation of digital rights, affordable parcel delivery, harmonised VAT rules.
+The Digital Single Market strategy has delivered the main legislative proposals set as priority, specifically in the topics of e-commerce, copyright, audiovisual and media services, telecoms review, ePrivacy, harmonisation of digital rights, affordable parcel delivery, harmonised VAT rules.

 In order to ensure a fair, open and secure digital environment, the Commission has identified three main emerging challenges:

 - to ensure that online platforms can continue to bring benefit to our economy and society,